sardariuss/carlson_protocol/README.md

   - to justify: why use a linear function for the contest factor, and a logistic regression for the score?
 - FRONTEND
   - Plug login

+### Misc TODOs

+- Have two maps of ballots: one for all of them, and one only for the locked ones
+- Fix initial contest multiplier: 0.5 shall decrease the more tokens are locked with the first ballot
+- Simplify linear contest?